• Immunization Resources for Media

 Robert Graham Center: Family Physicians play a crucial role in youth COVID-vaccination

-A recent report from the AAFP’s Robert Graham Center explores how family physicians are essential in making sure children receive the vaccines they need, especially in areas where they are the only clinicians.
+A report from the AAFP’s Robert Graham Center explores how family physicians are essential in making sure children receive the vaccines they need, especially in areas where they are the only clinicians.

 Source: Robert Graham Center